My body, my choice: United States

+The phrase “my body, my choice” was used in New York by some sex workers advocating for the decriminalisation of sex work.

 Zambia

 2018 UN Gender equality index indexes Zambia at 131 out of 162 countries.
 In Zambia a youth collective called 'Africa First' takes lead in creating social dialogue awareness regarding youth sexuality and abortion and stigma around the issue.
 Feminist Coven and Sistah Sistah Foundation have arranged women's rights Marches around the same themes with slogans like 'keep your policies off my body' to contest rape culture and raise their voices on issues like education and reproductive health to equal political and economic representation.

 In popular culture

 Books

 In writer Laurell K. Hamilton's novel Danse Macabre, the character Ronnie asks another character, Anita, "how you can be pro-choice and pro-life same time?"
 Anita replies that she wants women to have choices; still there is another life once big enough to live outside the womb.

 My Body My Choice: The Fight for Abortion Rights was written by Robin Stevenson and published in 2019.
 The book covers the conflict over abortion around the world.
 Booklist wrote that it "should be required reading for teens of every gender."